Dalesjo/MidiCompanion/MidiCompanion/Readme.md

 A button have two states, pressed and released. you specify which CC and Channel (1-16).
 In the OSC section specify which Page/Row/column in companion that should be pressed.

-Both the Pressed and release action used.
+Both the Pressed and release action will be trigged when pressing and releasing the button on the midi device.

 ```json
 {